open-telemetry/semantic-conventions/docs/http/http-spans.md

 **[6]:** If and only if it's different than `http.request.method`.

-**[7]:** The value SHOULD be normalized to lowercase.
+**[7] `network.protocol.name`:** The value SHOULD be normalized to lowercase.

 **[8]:** If not `http` and `network.protocol.version` is set.

-**[9]:** The resend count SHOULD be updated each time an HTTP request gets resent by the client, regardless of what was the cause of the resending (e.g. redirection, authorization failure, 503 Server Unavailable, network issues, or any other).
+**[9] `http.request.resend_count`:** The resend count SHOULD be updated each time an HTTP request gets resent by the client, regardless of what was the cause of the resending (e.g. redirection, authorization failure, 503 Server Unavailable, network issues, or any other).

-**[10]:** If protocol version is subject to negotiation (for example using [ALPN](https://www.rfc-editor.org/rfc/rfc7301.html)), this attribute SHOULD be set to the negotiated version.
+**[10] `network.protocol.version`:** If protocol version is subject to negotiation (for example using [ALPN](https://www.rfc-editor.org/rfc/rfc7301.html)), this attribute SHOULD be set to the negotiated version.
 If the actual protocol version is not known, this attribute SHOULD NOT be set.

-**[11]:** Instrumentations SHOULD require an explicit configuration of which headers are to be captured.
+**[11] `http.request.header`:** Instrumentations SHOULD require an explicit configuration of which headers are to be captured.
 Including all request headers can be a security risk - explicit configuration helps avoid leaking sensitive information.
 The `User-Agent` header is already captured in the `user_agent.original` attribute.
 Users MAY explicitly configure instrumentations to capture them even though it is not recommended.
 The attribute value MUST consist of either multiple header values as an array of strings or a single-item array containing a possibly comma-concatenated string, depending on the way the HTTP library provides access to headers.

-**[12]:** Instrumentations SHOULD require an explicit configuration of which headers are to be captured.
+**[12] `http.response.header`:** Instrumentations SHOULD require an explicit configuration of which headers are to be captured.
 Including all response headers can be a security risk - explicit configuration helps avoid leaking sensitive information.
 Users MAY explicitly configure instrumentations to capture them even though it is not recommended.
 The attribute value MUST consist of either multiple header values as an array of strings or a single-item array containing a possibly comma-concatenated string, depending on the way the HTTP library provides access to headers.

-**[13]:** Generally `tcp` for `HTTP/1.0`, `HTTP/1.1`, and `HTTP/2`.
+**[13] `network.transport`:** Generally `tcp` for `HTTP/1.0`, `HTTP/1.1`, and `HTTP/2`.
 Generally `udp` for `HTTP/3`.
 Other obscure implementations are possible.

-**[14]:** The `url.template` MUST have low cardinality.
+**[14] `url.template`:** The `url.template` MUST have low cardinality.
 It is not usually available on HTTP clients, but may be known by the application or specialized HTTP instrumentation.

 The following attributes can be important for making sampling decisions and SHOULD be provided **at span creation time** (if provided at all):